Skip to content

 In addition to our Computing Leader, we also have an Online Safety Leader and Online Safety Committee who meet regularly and provide advice to parents responding to issues as they arise.
 Further information is available on our safeguarding page.

-Throughout the year, children are taught to be safe and responsible online, as each Computing unit contains messages and questions about online safety.
-We also have a specific Online Safety Week each year and take part in the global ‘Safer Internet Day’ every February.
+Throughout the year, children are taught to be safe and responsible online as we follow the Project Evolve Online Safety scheme.
+This is integrated into Computing and PHSE lessons making it interesting and relevant to children.
+In addition, we take part in the global ‘Safer Internet Day’ every February by having an Online Safety Day in school.
 Many of these activities are led by the children and encourage discussion about topics and issues.

 Back To Top